 Your Highrise dropbox address allows you to send email conversations into Highrise.

 A dropbox address is a special email address that allows your Highrise account to receive information.
-You can Blind-Carbon-Copy (BBC) or forward emails directly to your dropbox address.
+You can Blind-Carbon-Copy (BCC) or forward emails directly to your dropbox address.

-Each user in your account has a unique dropbox addresses.
+Each user in your account has their own unique dropbox addresses.
 Only email addresses that you approve can be used with your dropbox addresses.

 You can find your dropbox address by navigating to the "My Info" section of your account.

 If you’re an admin or a user, this link will be under the "Settings" section in the right corner of the account.
 The Account Owner will find this link under the "Account & Settings" section in the right corner of the account

 Now click on the "Email dropbox" link to see your personal dropbox address.

 First, make sure that your email address is approved.
 The email address associated with your Highrise account will automatically be approved to send to your dropbox.

 However, if you use other email addresses (such as a personal address), you will need to add those to Highrise.